Alvin Daniel

 Alvin Daniel (born 30 August 1969) is a retired track and field athlete from Trinidad and Tobago who specialized in the 200 and 400 metres.

 He holds one national record, in 4 x 400 metres relay together with Patrick Delice, Neil de Silva and Ian Morris, with 3:01.05 minutes achieved in the heats of the 1992 Summer Olympics.

+Daniel won the British AAA Championships title in the 400 metres event at the 1992 AAA Championships.